NLnetLabs/routinator/source/interactive.rst

 behind the validation outcome is printed in JSON format.
 In case of an Invalid state, whether this because the announcement is originated by an unauthorised AS, or if the prefix is more specific than the maximum prefix length allows.
-Lastly, a complete list of VRPs that caused the result is included.
+Lastly, a complete list of VRPs that caused the result is included:

 .. code-block:: text